New study links gum disease as an early marker of type 2 diabetes

 (NaturalHealth365) The condition of periodontitis, or gum disease, may be an early warning sign of prediabetes and type 2 diabetes.
 A study substantiating this finding was recently published in the BMJ Open Diabetes Research & Care, an online journal.
 Keep in mind, this is a serious issue because – in the over 9 percent of Americans have been diagnosed with diabetes.

-Persons in the middle range with moderate or mild gum disease had a higher number of relatives with diabetes than those with either severe or no signs of gum disease.
+Persons in the middle range with moderate or mild gum disease had a higher number of relatives with diabetes than those with either severe or no signs of periodontitis.
 Less than 3 percent of persons who did not have gum disease had type 2 diabetes, as did 4 percent of those with moderate or mild gum disease, and 8 percent with severe gum disease.

 Blood sugar testing confirms the link between diabetes and gum disease